Automated attendant: Feature description

 Telephone callers will recognize an automated attendant system as one that greets calls incoming to an organization with a recorded greeting of the form, "Thank you for calling ....
 If you know your party's extension, you may dial it any time during this message."
-Callers who have a touch tone (DTMF) phone can dial an extension number or, in most cases, wait for operator ("attendant") assistance.
+Callers who have a touch-tone (DTMF) phone can dial an extension number or, in most cases, wait for operator ("attendant") assistance.
 Since the telephone network does not transmit the DC signals from rotary dial telephones (except for audible clicks), callers who have rotary dial phones have to wait for assistance.

-On a purely technical level it could be argued that an automated attendant is a very simple kind of IVR, however in the telecom industry the terms IVR and auto attendant are generally considered distinct.
+On a purely technical level it could be argued that an automated attendant is a very simple kind of IVR however, in the telecom industry the terms IVR and auto attendant are generally considered distinct.
 An automated attendant serves a very specific purpose (replace live operator and route calls), whereas an IVR can perform all sorts of functions (telephone banking, account inquiries, etc.).

 An AA will often include a directory which will allow a caller to dial by name in order to find a user on a system.
 There is no standard format to these directories, and they can use combinations of first name, last name, or both.

-The following lists common routing steps that are components of an automated attendant (any other routing steps would probably be more suitable to an IVR):
+The following lists common routing steps that are components of an automated attendant: